javascript-tutorial/en.javascript.info/1-js/08-error-handling/2-custom-errors/article.md

 }
 ```

-The new class `PropertyRequiredError` is easier to use, because we just pass the property name to it: `new PropertyRequiredError(property)`.
+The new class `PropertyRequiredError` is easy to use: we only need to pass the property name: `new PropertyRequiredError(property)`.
 The human-readable `message` is generated by the constructor.

 Plese note that `this.name` in `PropertyRequiredError` once again assigned manually.
-We could evade that by using `this.constructor.name` for `this.name` in the superclass.
+We could make our own "basic error" class, name it `MyError` that removes this burden from our shoulders by using `this.constructor.name` for `this.name` in the constructor.
+And then inherit from it.

-The generic solution would be to make `MyError` class that takes care of it, and inherit from it.

-For instance:
+Here we go:

 ```js run
 class MyError extends Error {